PyConPL/Book/2017/workshops/Network_Analysis_using_Python/text.md

 There are multiple graph classes implemented in NetworkX.
 - Graph: A graph object which only allows single edges (undirected) between nodes.
-- DiGraph: A graph object which only allow single edges (directed) betweeen nodes, i.e. an edge from 'A' to 'B' doesn't mean that there exists an edge from 'B' to 'A'.
+- DiGraph: A graph object which only allow single edges (directed) between nodes, i.e. an edge from 'A' to 'B' doesn't mean that there exists an edge from 'B' to 'A'.
 - MultiGraph: A graph object which allows multiple edges(undirected) between two edges.
 - MultiDiGraph: A graph object which allows multiple edges(directed) between two edges.